In Defence of Visual Analytics Systems: Replies to Critics

 \subsection{Visual Analytics}

 A VA system is a software artifact applying visual analytics techniques.
-It is common to decompose a VA system into two components, namely data processing (data mining) and interactive visualizations~\cite{keim2008visual}, while the latter is often further unfolded into visualization and interactions~\cite{chen2019ontological}.
-In this sense, VA systems extend information visualization systems by highlighting the usage of advanced data analysis algorithms to accomplish data analysis tasks~\cite{keim2008visual}.
+It is common to decompose a VA system into two components, namely data processing (mining) and interactive visualizations~\cite{keim2008visual}, while the latter is often further unfolded into visualization and interactions~\cite{chen2019ontological}.
+VA systems extend information visualization systems by highlighting the usage of advanced data analysis algorithms to accomplish analysis tasks~\cite{keim2008visual}.
 Thus, VA systems are considered to be complex~\cite{robertson2009scale,chen2019ontological}.

 This complexity poses unique challenges in evaluating VA systems.
 Scholtz~\cite{scholtz2011developing} analyzed reviews for entries to the 2009 VAST Symposium Challenge to develop an initial set of guidelines for evaluating VA systems, which were further expanded into metrics including accuracy, the analytics process, the visualizations, and interactions~\cite{scholtz2014evaluation}.
 Chen~\ea~\cite{chen2019ontological} proposed an ontological framework to evaluate VA systems by analyzing their symptoms, causes, remedies, and side effects.
 In addition to understanding metrics, multiple studies aimed to survey evaluation methods.
 Drawing upon surveys about evaluation methods in information visualization~\cite{lam2011empirical} and the whole visualization field~\cite{isenberg2013systematic}, Khayat~\ea~\cite{khayat2019validity} summarized seven common evaluation methods for VA systems and discussed their validity, generalizability, and feasibility.